gperdrizet/OpenSearch/keywork_search/notes/03-OpenSearch_neural_search.md

 }
 ```

-All we need to do is adapt to our field names and we are good to go.
+All we need to do is adapt to our field names, and we are good to go.

 ## 4. Search